 Edgewater is Wanaka's leading hotel located right on the edge of Lake Wanaka.
 A short stroll to the town centres shops, cafes and restaurants and close to many walking trails the resort is ideal to explore this wonderful Alpine setting.

-Depart Wānaka with our first stop at the much- photographed Cardrona Pub before traversing the Crown Range road to visit historic Arrowtown – a delightful gold rush village nestled below the beautiful peaks that surround the sparkling Arrow River.
-Continue your journey via the road pinned between the base of the Remarkables mountain range and the spectacular Lake Wakatipu.
-Journey through a glacial formed valley that is now farmland, to reach Lake Te Anau, the largest (by volume) freshwater lake in the South Island and gateway to Fiordland National Park.
+Depart Wānaka, with your first stop at the much-photographed Cardrona Pub, before traversing the Crown Range Road to visit historic Arrowtown – a delightful gold rush village nestled below the beautiful peaks that surround the sparkling Arrow River.
+Continue your journey via the road pinned between the base of the Remarkables mountain range and spectacular Lake Wakatipu.
+Journey through a glacial–formed valley that is now farmland, to reach Lake Te Anau, the largest (by volume) freshwater lake in the South Island and gateway to Fiordland National Park.
+On arrival in Te Anau, discover the wild beauty of Fiordland by jet boat.
+Journey from the glistening lakefront in Te Anau to the quiet banks of the Waiau River, travelling the waters as far as the deserted shores of Lake Manapouri.
+Experience a hidden world framed by solemn mountains and wild forest, steeped in natural beauty and rich in history.
+Visit a 220-acre working support farm, featuring a fully restored 100-year-old woolshed, for an authentic Southland experience.
+Meet a local farmer and gain insight into New Zealand’s agricultural heritage, and enjoy a sheep-shearing and dog-mustering demonstration.

 Explore a mysterious underground world of rushing water, before drifting in silent darkness beneath the luminous shimmer of hundreds of glowworms.
 Your excursion duration is approximately 2 hours.
 Your journey begins with a scenic cruise across Lake Te Anau to the western side of the lake.
 Upon arrival there is time to view informative displays at Cavern House before your experienced guides invite you to accompany them underground in small groups.
 As you explore by path and small boat, observe how the rushing water sculpts the rock formations before gliding through silent darkness to the glowworm grotto.
 The delicate incandescence of hundreds of tiny glowworms is a magical sight.
 Afterward, relax on your return cruise to Te Anau.